MicrosoftDocs/power-platform/power-platform/admin/invite-users-azure-active-directory-b2b-collaboration.md

    - See [PowerShell example](/azure/active-directory/b2b/code-samples).

-   Your invited user will receive an email invitation to get started with B2B user collaboration.
+   Your invited user receives an email invitation to get started with B2B user collaboration.

    ![Email invitation sent to new user.](../admin/media/email-invitation-sent-new-user.png "Email invitation sent to new user")

-   When your user accepts the invitation by clicking on the **Get Started** link on the invitation email, they will be prompted to accept the invitation.
+   When your user accepts the invitation by clicking on the **Get Started** link on the invitation email, they are prompted to accept the invitation.

    ![Accept the invitation.](../admin/media/accept-invitation-dynamics-365.png "Accept the invitation")

 > [!NOTE]
-> Until you add a license to the user account, the user will not have access to customer engagement apps.
+> Until you add a license to the user account, the user doesn't have access to customer engagement apps.
 Follow the steps below to add a license through the [!INCLUDE[pn_azure_shortest](../includes/pn-azure-shortest.md)] portal.

 ## Update user’s name and usage location
  To assign a license, the invited user’s **Usage location** must be specified.
 Admins can update the invited user’s profile on the [!INCLUDE[pn_azure_shortest](../includes/pn-azure-shortest.md)] portal.